 Skilled Representation for Landlord-Tenant Disputes throughout Illinois

-At Momkus McCluskey Roberts LLC, we represent both landlords and tenants in commercial tenancy disputes.
+At Momkus McCluskey LLC, we represent both landlords and tenants in commercial tenancy disputes.
 Our business law group works closely with our commercial and civil litigation group to determine the most practical resolution for each client we serve.
-Our extensive business and litigation experience gives our clients a comprehensive solution that takes into account all relevant factors in determining the best strategy to settle commercial landlord-tenant disputes.
+Our extensive business and litigation experience gives our clients a comprehensive solution that considers all relevant factors in determining the best strategy to settle commercial landlord-tenant disputes.

 We handle all types of disputes between commercial landlords and their tenants, including but not limited to: